IBM-Cloud/openwhisk-workshops/bootcamp/ex1 - creating and invoking actions/README.md

-# exercise 1 - creating and invoking actions
+# creating and invoking actions

 This exercise will introduce the concepts needed to create and use actions with IBM Cloud Functions.